-You can also save the storage subsystem profile, by selecting Storage Subsystem -> View Profile in the Subsystem Management window.
+You can also save the storage subsystem profile, by selecting Storage Subsystem -> View Profile in the Subsystem Management window, and clicking Save As.
+Then, in the Save Profile window, select the sections of the profile that you want to save, specify a name and location for the text file, and click Save.